 Then around Thanksgiving, I learned about this little trail while talking to a neighbor.
 I was excited to come across a trail I haven’t heard of yet.
 The expectation was high, yet the hike did not disappoint me.
 I hope you enjoy the photos.

-Forest Rte 3N29 splits after 0.15 miles.
-Take the trail to your right.
-There is a sign to guide you.
+Forest Rte 3N29 splits after about 0.2 miles.
+Take the trail on your right.
 Soon, you will come to a few houses along the trail.
 Follow the trail sign to stay on the trail and avoid trespassing unintentionally.

-The official trailhead is at the 0.35-mile marker.
-At around 0.75-mile marker, the trail narrows and changes to a singletrack trail.
+The official trailhead is at the 0.4-mile marker.
+At around the 0.75-mile marker, the trail narrows and changes to a singletrack trail.

 That’s definitely a good reason to smile.